Volkswagen has opened order books for its new T-Roc SUV, with prices starting at £20,425 and first deliveries due in December.

 Among the key design cues is a new interpretation of the classically simple VW grille.
 It is bookmarked by relatively thin headlights that wrap around the front fenders to give the front end a highly tapered appearance.
-The thin profile of the headlights has been made possible by a decision to house the LED daytime running lamps and cornering lamps lower down within the front bumper, which also receives a prominent trapezoidal-shaped cooling duct and silver-coloured kick plate within its lower section.
-The daytime running lamps serve as indicators, switching to an orange hue when the turn signals are in operation.
+The thin profile of the headlights has been made possible by a decision to house the LED daytime running lights and cornering lights lower down within the front bumper, which also receives a prominent trapezoidal-shaped cooling duct and silver-coloured kick plate within the lower section.
+The daytime running lights serve as indicators, switching to an orange hue when the turn signals are in operation.

 Compared with the recently facelifted seventh-generation Golf, the new VW SUV is 21mm shorter, 21mm wider and 120mm higher.
 Its wheelbase is also 31mm shorter than the German car maker’s traditional hatchback.

-Inside, the T-Roc boasts a dashboard similar in style to that already used by the Golf Sportsvan, but with additional body coloured trim elements to help liven its appearance.
+Inside, the T-Roc boasts a dashboard similar in style to that already used by the Golf Sportsvan, but with additional body-coloured trim elements to liven its appearance.
 The controls have also been brought over from other recently launched Volkswagen models, giving the new SUV an instantly familiar cabin appearance.

 The added body height in comparison with the Golf has enabled VW to provide the T-Roc with an elevated SUV-like seating position; the front seats are mounted 572mm above the road, while the rear seats are set at a height of 618mm.
 Nominal boot capacity is put at 445 litres, which is 65 litres more than that offered by the Golf but a significant 170 litres shy of the Tiguan.
 With the standard 60/40 configured rear seat folded, capacity extends to 1290 litres.

 The list of optional equipment is extensive.
-Included is the latest version of VW’s 11.3in active info display digital instrument pack, an 8.0in touchscreen infotainment display supporting a so-called app connect function for integration with Android Auto, Apple CarPlay and MirrorLink, an inductive smartphone charge plate and a 300-watt, eight-channel Bose sound system.
+Included are the latest version of VW’s 11.3in active info display digital instrument pack, an 8.0in touchscreen infotainment display supporting a so-called 'app connect' function for integration with Android Auto, Apple CarPlay and MirrorLink, an inductive smartphone charge plate and a 300W, eight-channel Bose sound system.

-In a bid to provide broad appeal, the T-Roc will be sold with a choice of five turbocharged engines, including three petrol units and two diesels.
-Depending on the model, buyers get to choose between a six-speed manual or seven-speed dual shift automatic gearbox, and either front or 4Motion four-wheel drive.
+In a bid to provide broad appeal, the T-Roc will be sold with a choice of five turbocharged engines, comprising three petrol units and two diesels.
+Depending on the model, buyers get to choose between a six-speed manual or seven-speed dual-shift automatic gearbox, and either front or 4Motion four-wheel drive.

-The diesels, all fitted with a SCR catalytic converter, kick off with a 1.6litre four-cylinder with 115bhp and 200lb ft in the 1.6 TDI.
-It is supported by VW’s 2.0-litre four-cylinder, which develops either 150bhp and 340lb ft or 190bhp and 400lb ft.
+The diesels, all fitted with a SCR catalytic converter, kick off with a 1.6-litre four-cylinder unit with 115bhp and 200lb ft in the 1.6 TDI.
+It is supported by VW’s 2.0-litre four-cylinder engine, which develops either 150bhp and 340lb ft or 190bhp and 400lb ft.

 VW claims the T-Roc leads its class in terms of driver assistant systems.
-Among the standard equipment on all models is automatic post-collision braking, active land keeping and a front monitoring system – the latter incorporating pedestrian monitoring and emergency braking.
+Among the standard equipment on all models is automatic post-collision braking, active land keeping and a front monitoring system, which incorporates pedestrian monitoring and emergency braking.
 High-end models also receive a driver alert system.